-What does Comfortably Numb mean?
+What do you think Comfortably Numb means?

 Pink Floyd: Comfortably Numb Meaning